UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 Some major Australian newspapers:

-In August 2009 version 1.0 of the Australian Newspapers service was launched to the public.
-The National Library Trove provides access to over 13.5 million pages from over 700 Australian newspapers.
-Newly digitised articles are added daily.
-Digitised newspapers and more on Trove includes newspapers from each state and territory and from the earliest published newspaper in 1803, to the mid-20th century, including some community language newspapers.
-Many of these historical newspapers are a vital source of information for legal historians
+The National Library’s Trove provides access to many millions of pages from over 1000 Australian newspapers.
+Newly digitized articles are added daily.
+Digitized newspapers and more on Trove includes newspapers from each state and territory and from the earliest published newspaper in 1803, to the mid-20th century, including some community language newspapers.
+Many of these historical newspapers are a vital source of information for legal historians.

 19. E-Lists for Discussion